How IM Verify works

 🟢 In Person

-Scan each other's QR codes when you're physically together.
+Scan each other's QR codes when you're physically together, then confirm SAS codes match.
 The QR contains an ephemeral public key and identity fingerprint.

 Bluetooth